RQ-Wu/UnderwaterRanker/README.md

     ```

 ## Get Started
-### Step 1.
-Prepare pretrained models & dataset
+### Prepare pretrained models & dataset

-1. Our pretrained models can be downloaded in the links below:
+1. You are supposed to download our pretrained model first in the links below and put them in dir `./checkpoints/`:

 <table>
 <thead>